Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 The switch to detect the cartridge and the internal rom sub-PCB are desoldered on these pictures.

 The front board with the internal rom desoldered is rather empty and lot of room is left behind the display.
+That would be the perfect place to cram a Game Boy Printer emulator if the 5V was more robust.
 The display itself is also quite difficult to remove due to very tight tolerance on the ribbon.
 I did not find the reference despite markings on the ribbon.
 Next image shows the wiring diagram of the internal rom to the cartridge slot made with a multimeter.
 The Audio in and Clock pin of Game Boy are of course not connected, reducing the number of pins from 32 to 30.

 ## Wiring between the 30 pins internal rom and the 32 pins GB compatible cartridge slot.
 ![the GB Boy Colour pinout](Pictures/Pinout.png)